jordanhunt22/CollegeAuction/README.md

 ## Overview
 ### Description

-This app creates a platform for college students to but and sell items from each other.
+This app creates a platform for college students to buy and sell items from each other.

 ### App Evaluation